OkapiLib/OkapiLib/docs-dev/content/tutorials/genContTutorial.md

     taskDelay(15);
 ```

-The motor motors and control structure we have the messier this becomes.
+The more motors and control structure we have, the messier this becomes.
 So instead, Okapi provides a way to do this in a cleaner fashion:

 ```c++
 #include <device/pid.h>